cautree/learning_bioinfo/nextflow_and_docker/README.md

 ## pipeline-level parameter vs nextflow-level parameter

 It's helpful to distinguish Nextflow-level parameters from pipeline-level parameters.
 For parameters that apply to a pipeline, we use a double hyphen (--), whereas we use a single hyphen (-) for parameters that modify a specific Nextflow setting, e.g. the -resume feature we used earlier.

+## configuration order

+(from lowest to highest priority):

+Parameters defined in pipeline scripts (e.g. main.nf)

+The config file $HOME/.nextflow/config

+The config file nextflow.config in the project directory

+The config file nextflow.config in the launch directory

+Config file specified using the -c <config-file> option

+Parameters specified in a params file (-params-file option)

+Parameters specified on the command line (--something value)